ericbrasiln/USP/conferencia.md

 ## Futuro e presente

-- Formação técnica
+### Formação técnica

+Reforço metodológico + interdisciplinaridade + laboratórios

-- Reflexões epistemológicas
+### Reflexões epistemológicas

+Teoria da história mais crucial do que nunca.

-- Colaboração, transparência, ciência aberta
+### Colaboração, transparência, ciência aberta

+>the resistance to citing digital sources that is still widespread in the humanities.
+We have found that this resistance is particularly prevalent where a print version of the source also exists (Blaney, 2017, parágrafo 5)

-- Financiamento, políticas públicas
+### Financiamento, políticas públicas

+Desigualdade global do capitalismo + desigualdades raciais e de gênero (um campo ainda marcado por privilégios)